The Truffle Hog: What is a truffle pig?

 That’s why we need the chercheuse (“pursuer”), provided by a trained truffle pig or dog, whose sense of smell is a lot sharper than ours.
 (It is said that the pig’s sense of smell is even sharper than a dog’s.)
 Although their senses of smell need little to no honing, the pigs must be trained and be able to walk on a leash before they can work as a truffle hunting pig.

 You may not think a pig is a trainable animal.
 But there is enough research to show that pigs may be smarter than dogs.
-And before they are trusted with hunting for rare and expensive tubers, pigs are trained not just to walk on a lead but to retrieve and release toys and treats.
+Before they are trusted with hunting for rare and expensive tubers, pigs are trained not just to walk on a lead but to retrieve and release toys and treats.
 The process is similar to training a service dog.
 Incidentally, all breeds of pigs show the ability to be trained, you don’t have to have some special, rare breed.

 Pigs finding truffles is a tradition dating back to Roman times.
 Today truffle hounds are also trained in the pursuit of this coveted fungus.
 Many modern truffle hunters have deemed truffle dogs easier to handle.
 It can be quite a trick to prevent a female pig from impulsively eating truffles as she finds them.
 After all, who can resist this tasty treat?

 Anyone who has savored a truffle can attest to its aphrodisiac effect.
 But there is also some objective scientific evidence to lend support that truffles can drive you wild.
 In Harold McGee’s book On Food and Cooking: The Science and Lore of the Kitchen, we learn that truffles contain androstenol, a pheromone found in men’s underarm sweat, (be still my beating heart).
 This chemical is also found in the saliva of the male pig, which prompts mating behavior in the sow.
-Suuuuueeeeyyyy!
-I rest my case.

 How many truffles can a pig find in a day?